GeorginaVanDort/weatherly/README.md

-#Weatherly
+# Weatherly

 Weekly Independent project for Android.
 Stage FOUR.

 Welcome to the Weatherly App.
-Now with dynamic graidents and nifti animations!
+Now with dynamic gradients and nifti animations!

 Users are asked to Log in or create a new account.
 This process uses the Firebase Authentication protocol.